-1 The total number of unique ingredients on the spreadsheet available on FDA's Web site and the nominations that mirrored that document is lower further considered unless they are renominated and adequately supported.
+Bulk drug substances that were previously nominated will not be further considered unless they are renominated and adequately supported.
 Substances that are not adequately supported will not be placed on the list.
 FDA expects the submissions for each bulk drug substance to provide the information described in section II.
 For example, nominations must include sufficient information to demonstrate that a particular ingredient meets the definition of "bulk drug substance," as defined in § 207.3(a)(4).
-See section 503A(b)(1)(A) of the FD&C Act.
-The identification of an ingredient as an "active ingredient" in a regulation, or on a spreadsheet such as the one listing "OTC Active Ingredients," is not sufficient to demonstrate that a substance is a bulk drug substance for purposes of the 503A list.
+See section 503B(a)(2) of the FD&C Act.
+The identification of an ingredient as an "active ingredient" in a regulation, or on a spreadsheet such as the one listing "OTC Active Ingredients," is not sufficient to demonstrate that a substance is a bulk drug substance for purposes of the 503B List.
 En bloc nominations of substances listed in compendia, pharmacopeia, or similar reference materials cannot be placed on the list unless the Agency receives adequate information for each bulk drug substance to justify its placement on the list.
-FDA will only be able to consider bulk drug substances that are supported with the information requested.
+FDA will only be able to consider bulk drug substances that are supported with the information requested in section II.